ThorstenWeberGER/grocery_store/README.md

 For this purpose we will first populate the tables with test data.
 SQL DDL script here.

 I have used ChatGPT to create test data.
-See prompt here.
+See [script](code/grocery_store_test_data.sql) here.
+Of ourse some debugging was required, but generally this is a great option to fill the tables.

 Secondly I created some simple to complex queries which will test the capabilities and constraints of the database.
-SQL query script here.
+SQL query [script](code/grocery_store_test_queries.sql) here.

 # Final comments